 8. Carrot Juice for Sour Stomach

 If your sour stomach is due to stomach ulcers and gastritis, or inflammation of the gastric mucosa, you must consider visiting your doctor.
-Meanwhile you can also help yourself with carrot juice.
+Meanwhile, you can also help yourself with carrot juice.
 The various nutrients present in carrots, along with vitamin A (present in abundance in carrots), help prevent any of these conditions by protecting the lining of your stomach called the gastric mucosa.
-A study states that adequate amounts of vitamin A helps prevent breakdown of this gastric mucosa.
+A study states that adequate amounts of vitamin A help prevent a breakdown of this gastric mucosa.